This article describes how to choose between a rotating zone and a rotating wall by discussing different scenarios.

 Rotating walls can be applied to cylindrical surfaces which rotate:

 This is only valid for cylindrical surfaces.
+Read more about other types of wall boundary conditions with an example here.

 You select MRF if you have a geometry, that is not symmetric.
-Here you will have rotation for the whole mesh inside the rotating zone.
+Here you will have a rotation for the whole mesh inside the rotating zone.

 You normally need a rotating zone for simulating pumps, turbines or fans.